-tools were provided.
+Duration of intervention Frequency of PA Duration of PA Intensity of PA Type of PA Parent involvement tools were provided.
 An outdoor modular kitchen was outfitted with cooking supplies.
 Classes were held once a week for 12 weeks during either the fall or winter/spring school semester.
 Separate classes were offered to each grade level.
 The classes consisted of a 45-min interactive cooking/nutrition lesson and a 45-min gardening lesson.

-Duration of intervention 12-weeks

-Frequency of PA 1/week

-Duration of PA 45min/week

-Intensity of PA Low

-Type of PA Gardening

-Parent involvement Parallel classes were offered to parents bimonthly on mornings, evenings and weekends.

-Setting School

-Who delivered the intervention Educator with a nutrition or gardening background

-Theoretical framework Bandura's 'self-efficacy'

-Control Students at two control schools did not receive any nutrition, cooking or gardening information from investigators between pre-testing and post-testing, and schools were asked to refrain from augmenting their curriculum with similar lessons during the study period.
+12-weeks 1/week 45min/week Low Gardening Parallel classes were offered to parents bimonthly on mornings, Setting Who delivered the intervention evenings and weekends.
+School Educator with a nutrition or gardening background Theoretical framework Bandura's 'self-efficacy' Control Students at two control schools did not receive any nutrition, cooking or gardening information from investigators between pre-testing and post-testing, and schools were asked to refrain from augmenting their curriculum with similar lessons during the study period.
 Following post-testing, control schools received a delayed LA Sprouts intervention, including a school garden.

-Intervention fidelity Not specified

-Outcomes State the outcome and the method of assessment weight related outcomes, PA, fitness, sedentary time BMI-z-score (CDC); body fat % (BIA); WC (measured); fasting blood samples (analysed); glucose (Yellow Springs Instruments analyser); Total cholesterol, high-density lipoprotein cholesterol {HDL} and triglyceride levels (were measured using enzymatic methods on a Stanbio Sirrus analyser); Low-density lipoprotein {LDL} (was calculated using the Friedewald equation); Homeostatic model assessment (HOMA-IR) (was calculated as a measure of insulin resistance); Metabolic Syndrome (was identified using the definition of Cook et al. which was adapted in adolescents using the National Cholesterol Education Programme's criteria for adults)

-Adverse outcomes State the outcome and the method of NR
+Intervention fidelity Not specified Outcomes State the outcome and the method of assessment weight related outcomes, PA, fitness, sedentary time BMI-z-score (CDC); body fat % (BIA); WC (measured); fasting blood samples (analysed); glucose (Yellow Springs Instruments analyser); Total cholesterol, high-density lipoprotein cholesterol {HDL} and triglyceride levels (were measured using enzymatic methods on a Stanbio Sirrus analyser); Low-density lipoprotein {LDL} (was calculated using the Friedewald equation); Homeostatic model assessment (HOMA-IR) (was calculated as a measure of insulin resistance); Metabolic Syndrome (was identified using the definition of Cook et al. which was adapted in adolescents using the National Cholesterol Education Programme's criteria for adults) Adverse outcomes State the outcome and the method of assessment NR

-assessment

 Authors and year Gentile et al. 2009 Methods and Study design Cluster RCT setting Unit of allocation School Number of clusters 5 schools in the intervention group and 5 schools in the control group Follow-up Post-intervention and 6 months post-intervention Country US Period October 2005-November 2006 (13 months) Participants Number of participants at baseline and follow- 1,196 (93%) provided data at baseline, 1,156 (90%) at post- up (intervention/control) intervention, and 1,110 (86%) children at 6 months post- intervention.
 Data were provided by 1,076 children (84%) at both baseline and post-intervention, 1,029 (80%) at both baseline and 6- months post-intervention, and 992 (77%) at all three time points.
 Age 9.6 +-0.9 years Sex Both boys and girls Other characteristics Ethnicity- most (90%) were White, which is representative of their communities.
-Intervention Description Family-, school- , and community-based intervention aimed at changing key behaviours (PA, television viewing/screen time, and nutrition) related to childhood obesity.
+Intervention Description Family-, school-, and community-based intervention aimed at changing key behaviours (PA, television viewing/screen time, and nutrition) related to childhood obesity.
 The primary objectives were to: (1) increase the amount of PA; (2) reduce the amount television and video game time; and (3) increase fruit and vegetable consumption.
 The school component was designed to facilitate the family component of the intervention.
-Teachers were provided with a monthly teacher's packet which included: posters for the classroom; bulletin board ideas; activity/puzzle handouts for children to do during free time in classroom; a copy of the monthly calendar sent The family component was designed to provide parents (and children) with materials and resources to facilitate the adaption of the healthy target behaviours.
-Monthly packets were provided containing: a printed brochure describing the project and containing: a printed brochure describing the project and
+Teachers were provided with a monthly teacher's packet which included: posters for the classroom; bulletin board ideas; activity/puzzle handouts for children to do during free time in classroom; a copy of the monthly calendar sent to families.
+The family component was designed to provide parents (and children) with materials and resources to facilitate the adoption of the healthy target behaviours.
+Monthly packets were provided containing: a printed brochure describing the project and